MY FOXHOLE, MY RULES

 Fair enough, but are such assumptions totally inescapable?
 I ask him what would happen if, say, a man in a turban approached the group asking to join—how would he be received?
 “Before we got to that point,” he says, “we would’ve asked qualifying questions about what he believes, so we would probably never be in that situation.”

-And that’s how the Springfield prepper meetups fell apart.
+And that’s how the Springfield survivalist group meetups fell apart.
 Metaphorically speaking, Dr. Shealy brought a ham sandwich.

 FOLLOW THE LEADER